Vicky Sunohara: Coaching and leadership

-Well known for her affable manner and engaging personality, Sunohara has been described as "one of the nicest people in all of hockey," while at the same time being a focused and intense competitor.
+Sunohara has been described as "one of the nicest people in all of hockey," as well as a "focused and intense competitor".
 During her tenure with Team Canada, Sunohara was counted on for her veteran leadership and was the assistant captain of the Canadian national team from 2001 until her retirement in 2008 at the age of 38.

 A former Team Canada teammate, Jennifer Botterill, described Sunohara as "the most positive, supportive, energetic person you'll meet."

 About Sunohara, Sami Jo Small, another former Team Canada teammate, said:

 I have had the privilege of playing with some pretty amazing people but none have struck me as born leaders like Vicky Sunohara...She rallies the troops in desperate times and tells funny jokes when the pressure is mounting...She's always there for her teammates and always willing to do whatever it takes to win.
 She makes those around her not only better hockey players but also better people...In the ten years I played on the team I never saw another player touch as many people in such a positive way as Vicky Sunohara.

 Sunohara's former Team Canada coach, Melody Davidson, said of Sunohara: "She'll do everything she can for this team.
 She's just a tremendous person."

 In 2009, David Miller, then Mayor of Toronto, remarked:

 Not only is Vicky one of Canada's elite female athletes, she is a Torontonian and the granddaughter of immigrants representing the city's diversity which is one of our most important strengths.
 Vicky is well respected in our community and has worked tirelessly to help the youth of Toronto -- especially young girls -- develop their skills and fulfill their dreams.